 Students sometimes must pause their education to accommodate educational goals or special circumstances.
 There are many reasons for obtaining a Leave of Absence, such as medical care for a physical or psychological issue, birth or adoption of a child, family obligations, research, pursuing an additional graduate degree, military service, financial hardship, time to study for boards, and other personal reasons.

-If you are requesting a MEDICAL Leave of Absence, please follow the steps below
+If you are requesting a medical leave of absence:

 - Complete the Withdrawal or Leave of Absence form from the Office of the Registrar and Financial Aid.